buswedg/Udacity/Machine Learning Engineer Nanodegree/P1 Predicting Boston Housing Prices/ND_Project1.md

 ####Answer

 The four plots shown above vary the `max_depth` parameter of the model between 1, 3, 6 and 10.
 For all plots the testing error is greater than the training error, which is intuitive.
 In all cases, a very small amount of available datapoints in the training set leads to a large test error.
-As the number of datapoints increase, this error tends to fall, however there are some notable spikes in both testing error over the range.
+As the number of datapoints increase, testing error tends to fall, however there are some notable spikes in both testing error over the range.
+At the same time, as the number of datapoints in the increases, training error tends to increase, showing that the model training routine is encountering a growing amount of generalized data.

 ###Question 8